carohauta/oma-helen-cli/README.md

 Use virtual env to keep the project isolated.
 Developed using Python 3.9.9

-1. In the root folder run `python -m venv .venv`
+1. In the project root folder run `python -m venv .venv`
 2. Activate the venv with `source .venv/bin/activate`
 3. Install requirements `pip install -r requirements.txt`
 4. Launch the CLI as a python module `python -m helenservice`